jangari/REDCap_Announcements/README.md

 The module fetches announcement and category details from records in a designated REDCap project (specified in the module configuration).
 This project should be built from the Project XML file linked to from the setup page.
 The project's data dictionary contains two instruments - "Categories" and "Announcements" - and two arms - "Categories" and "Announcements", so the single project can manage both announcements and the categories they fall within.

-**Important:** The Announcements project must be built correctly, and in particular, the Dynamic SQL field that is used to populate a drop-down list of categories, must be configured by an administrator, since it cannot be automatically populated from the data dictionary.
+**Important:** The Announcements project must be built correctly, and in particular, the Dynamic SQL fields that are used to populate the drop-down lists of categories and query filters, must be configured by an administrator, since they cannot be automatically populated from the data dictionary.

 ### Categories